 Ask the right follow-up questions of your sales folks

-First, suggestions are entered with the following information— the topic phrased as a question in the words of the buyer; whether or not they want it as a blog article, a video, or both; who is making the request from sales; their ideal subject matter expert to address the topic; and why the topic is being requested.
+First, suggestions are entered with the following information: The topic is phrased as a question in the words of the buyer, whether or not they want it as a blog article, a video, or both: who is making the request from sales, their ideal subject matter expert to address the topic, and why the topic is being requested.

 Next, sales team members can denote priority by "upvoting" topics, and the spreadsheet will automatically sort the topics with the highest votes to the top!